19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Elemental Hazards.md

 ### Extreme Heat

 Creatures in severely hot weather make a [DC](../Core%20Procedures/DC.md) 15 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check at the end of each watch not spent [Resting](../Core%20Procedures/Resting.md).
-On a failure, they take 1 *temporary* [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) damage.
+On a failure, they are [Exhausted](../Conditions/Exhausted.md).

 ## Water